l0co/architecture-test/README.md

 1. Standard and classic *clean* service architecture
 2. Hexagonal
-3. Domain driver
+3. Domain driven (DDD)

-(this is soppused to be a mixin of all best practices from all mentioned)
+(this is supposed to be a mixin of all best practices from all mentioned above)

 ## Some final thoughts